-Affiliation with a social insurance fund for the self-employed
+Affiliation with a Social Insurance Fund for the Self-Employed

-Affiliation as a self-employed person
+Affiliation as a Self-Employed Person

-At the time of affiliation, non-EU nationals must be in possession of a professional card (which can be issued via the Belgian diplomatic or consular post in your country of residence or the enterprise counter of your choice).
+When applying for affiliation, non-EU nationals must be in possession of a professional card (which can be issued via the Belgian diplomatic or consular post in your country of residence or the enterprise counter of your choice).

-Affiliation as a company
+Affiliation as a Company

-Payment of social contributions
+Payment of Social Contributions

-If you are a starting self-employed person as the main activity who has never worked as a self-employed person before or who stopped working as a self-employed person more than 5 years ago, you also have the possibility during the first four quarters of your activity to benefit from a reduced contribution scheme "primo starter", under certain conditions.
+For newly established self-employed persons whose primary activity is self-employment and who have no prior experience in self-employment or have been out of self-employment for over five years, you also have the possibility during the first four quarters of your activity to benefit from a reduced contribution scheme "primo starter", under certain conditions.

 Social security contributions are calculated in two phases:

-- in the contribution year itself, a provisional contribution is levied on the basis of the professional income of a self-employed person from three years ago.
+• in the contribution year itself, a provisional contribution is levied on the basis of the professional income of a self-employed person from three years ago.
 At the start of each quarter (in January, April, July and October), you will receive a notice of due date from your social insurance fund stating the amount of the provisional quarterly contribution due;

-- As soon as the tax authorities determined your final professional income (in principle two years later), the social insurance fund will draw up a final statement of social security contributions based on your professional income in the contribution year.
+• As soon as the tax authorities determined your final professional income (in principle two years later), the social insurance fund will draw up a final statement of social security contributions based on your professional income in the contribution year.

-Final statement
+Final Statement

 As soon as the social insurance fund is aware of the final annual income, it sends a final statement with the final amount of contributions.
 If you paid less, you will be charged extra.
 If you overpaid contributions, you will be refunded.